Andrew Lang (Minnesota politician)

 Andrew R. Lang is an American politician and Republican member of the Minnesota Senate.
 He represents District 16, which includes portions of Chippewa, Kandiyohi, Renville, and Swift Counties in west-central Minnesota.
 Lang is a major in the Minnesota Army National Guard.

 Early life, education, and career

 Lang grew up in Kandiyohi, Minnesota, and graduated from Willmar High School in 1997.
 He attended Ridgewater College before transferring to St. Cloud State University, where he graduated with a bachelor's degree in aviation science and management.

 Lang joined the Minnesota Army National Guard in 2002 and became a commissioned officer in 2003.
 He was stationed in Balad, Iraq, from April 2007 to August 2008.
 In June 2014, he participated in Operation Enduring Freedom and later Operation Inherent Resolve.
 Lang is a major and a logistics officer in the 34th Aviation Brigade.
-In addition to flying Black Hawk helicopters for the National Guard, he is a pilot for North Memorial Health Air Care.
+In addition to flying Black Hawk helicopters for the National Guard, he is a pilot for Life Link III.
 He was previously the parks supervisor for Renville County.